-The assets will generally be valued using ascertained market values.
-The Trustee may adopt a different valuation methodology for the valuation if it determines that market value is not the appropriate methodology for the valuation having regard to the nature of the asset, or that there is no market for the asset or that market value does not represent fair value for the asset.
+Ordinarily the Trustee will value the assets of the Fund, and will determine the value of units in the Fund, on the basis of ascertained market values.
+However, the Trustee may adopt a different valuation methodology for any particular valuation if it determines that market value is not the appropriate or a sufficient methodology for the valuation having regard to the nature of the asset, or that there is no market for the asset, or that market value does not represent fair value for the asset.
+Each date when the Fund is valued (either by 'formal valuation' or 'informal valuation') is a 'Valuation Date'.
+The market for fine instruments is generally priced in US\$.